 The CfA has joined the Pan-STARRS-1 Science Consortium.
 Pan-STARRS-1 is a 1.8m aperture telescope located on Haleakala.
 Its 1.4 gigapixel, 7 square degree camera will repeatedly image the entire sky north -30 degrees declination.
 Roughly 60% of the observing time of the PS1 telescope will be dedicated to the "3pi steradian" survey with an observing cadence that is optimized for the detection of near-Earth asteroids and slow-moving solar system bodies.

-The solar wind originates in the million-degree solar corona and flows out from the sun at a million miles per hour.
+The solar wind originates in the million-degree solar corona and flows out from the Sun at 300 to more than 800 km/sec (roughly one to two million miles per hour).
 Most of the ions in the wind are hydrogen and helium, but a small fraction are heavier elements such as carbon, oxygen, and neon.
-When those heavy ions collide with neutral gas in comets, planetary atmospheres, or very tenuous gas throughout the solar system, they emit X-rays via a process called charge exchange.
-Many comets and planets have been observed using X-ray telescopes.
+When those heavy ions, which have lost most or all of their electrons, collide with neutral gas in comets, planetary atmospheres, or very tenuous gas throughout the solar system, they emit X-rays via a process called charge exchange.

-Solar and Stellar X-Ray Group (SSXG) researchers study solar and stellar atmospheres which are composed of extremely hot, highly dynamic plasma.
-SSXG activities include designing, testing, building and operating instruments, analyzing space and ground-based observations, and creating theoretical models.
-SSXG researchers are major partners in the Atmospheric Imaging Assembly (AIA) investigation on the Solar Dynamics Observatory, which is set to launch in 2008.
+Solar and Stellar X-Ray Group (SSXG) researchers study solar and stellar atmospheres, which are composed of extremely hot, highly dynamic plasma.
+Activities include designing, testing, building and operating instruments, analyzing space and ground-based observations, and creating theoretical models.
+SSXG researchers lead or are major partners in a number of instrumentation projects, links to which can be found below.

 The heliosphere is a bubble of hot gas in interstellar space stretching from the Sun to greater than 100 Sun-Earth distances.
 It contains some fraction of inflowing neutral interstellar hydrogen and helium atoms.
 Highly charged positive ions emanate from the Sun in the solar wind and impact the neutral material.
 The ions capture electrons from the atoms into high excited states that radiate primarily in the soft X-ray spectral region.
 The spectra provide information about the solar wind composition and velocity and the distribution of atoms in the heliosphere.